 Adventurer’s Outpost is relatively easy to find.
 It’s located on the walkway from Discovery Island to Asia.

 You’ll run into the character meet location before crossing the bridge into Asia.
 It is on the immediate right before the bridge.

 For reference, this walkway is the one to the immediate right when you are facing the Tree of Life.

-One of the fun things about this meet is their safari outfits!
-Everyone needs a custom safari hat made to go over their Mickey Mouse ears!
+One of the fun things about Adventurer’s Outpost is the adorable costumes they wear.
+Of course, everyone needs a custom safari hat to go over their Minnie Mouse ears!

 The visit is quite endearing.
 I love the way he looks at her.